 We model this form of bailout as follows.
 Assume that if a bank's portfolio value is so low that it would otherwise default, the government purchases a fraction of the bank's equity at an above-market price.
 This equity injection occurs only if the bank is solvent after receiving the cash.
-In our notation, suppose that when $R_B > B > R_B - \nu$, the government steps in with probability θ and gives the bank's equity holders the tax-free amount of ν in exchange for m portion of the bank's equity.21
+Suppose that when $R_B > B > R_B - \nu$, the government steps in with probability θ and gives the bank's equity holders the tax-free amount of ν in exchange for m portion of the bank's equity.25